yonat/MultiSlider/README.md

 // or let each thumb have a different image: slider.thumbViews[0].image = UIImage(named: "ball")
 slider.thumbViews[1].image = UIImage(named: "club")

+// expand drag area when using a small thumb image: slider.thumbTouchExpansionRadius = 16
 ```

 ### Distance/Overlap Between Thumbs